RichCap/SIDIS_Analysis_CLAS12_RichCap/Notes_and_Ideas.md

 ## Potential Ideas
 These ideas may or may not be implemented later (put here as a reminder to think about later)
+- [ ] Create interactive webpage to plot each 1D phi_t plot in each Q2-xB-z-PT bin
+    * Purpose: see the distribution in each bin to check if new binning definitions will be required
+    * Will need the following:
+        - [ ] 8+1 Q2-xB 2D plots to show each Q2-xB bin option (+1 is for all bins - may want to just have the bins highlighted in red instead of cut)
+        - [ ] 8+1 z-PT 2D plots to show each z-PT bin option (just like the Q2-xB plots, might not need to draw the 2D plot for each cut bin - would need to show the cut effects of choosing a Q2-xB bin)
+        - [ ] 8*(20 to 49)+1 phi_t plots for each Q2-xB-z-PT bin (+1 is for all bins)
+            - [ ] Also show the unfolded images from the Collaboration presentation
+        - [ ] The webpage code which will:
+            - [ ] Reference all images above
+            - [ ] Allow for one to select a Q2-xB bin with tabs/buttons
+            - [ ] Show new phi_t image by hovering over a z-PT bin
+                - [ ] Grid for the z-PT bins must update with choice of Q2-xB bin
+        - [ ] Provide link in this repository or on a wikipage
 - [ ] Add the interactive python code to the GitHub repository
     * Purpose: so that others can have the more user-friendly version of the code if they are given access to this repository
         * Would give me a greater reason to share this repository with others